iTwin/platform-api-documentation/apis/overview/lifecycle.md

 ## API versions

-We version all APIs and embeds the version number in the **Accept** header as shown below.
+We version all APIs and embed the version number in the **Accept** header as shown below.

 ```HTTP
 GET https://api.bentley.com/users/me HTTP/1.1